ZibanPirate/sysmon/README.md

 - todo-zm: have a landing page for https://sysmon.zak-man.com
 - todo-zm: change the updater endpoint to sysmon.zak-man.com/...
 - todo-zm: quit app on SIGINT and SIGTERM in debug mode
-- todo-zm: add CI checks for PRs
+- todo-zm: add CI checks for PRs with format, lint, build, and tests